Lithuanian Activist Front

-The Lithuanian Activist Front or LAF (Lietuvių aktyvistų frontas) was a Lithuanian underground resistance organization established in 1940 after the Soviets occupied Lithuania.
+The Lithuanian Activist Front (LAF; Lietuvių aktyvistų frontas) was a Lithuanian underground resistance organization established in 1940 after the Soviets occupied Lithuania.
 Its goal was to free Lithuania and regain its independence.
 The LAF planned and executed the June uprising and established the short-lived Provisional Government of Lithuania, which disbanded after a few weeks.
 The Nazi authorities banned the LAF in September 1941.
 Its role in the three World War II invasions of Lithuania and the massacre of 95% of Lithuania's Jewish population remains ambiguous and the topic of conflicting information and opinion.